raylyanway/cards/README.md

 #TODO:

-- add new cards
 - use for different card type, not only translate.
 Make cards more unversal
-- add speaking both sides
 - create Home page with statistic and analytic
 - add mechanism of repeating
-- make indicator of pressed button
+- make indicator of pressed button (For what ?)
+- add speaking both sides
+- add auto speaking
+- add auto page changing
+- add new cards